Top 150 Frequently Asked Core Java Interview Question

 42. Define classes in Java?

-Answer: A class is the collection of the similar data types.
+Answer: A class is the collection of similar data types.
 Classes are defined as the user-defined data types and behave like built-in types of a programming language Java.
 It has variables and the methods.
 Variables are the attributes which define the state of a class.
 Methods are the place where the exact business logic is to be done.
-It contains a set of statements or instructions to satisfy the particular requirement in a programming language.
+It contains a set of statements or instructions to satisfy the particular requirement.